nextflow-io/training/docs/nf_customize/03_execution.md

 The [nf-core/demo usage documentation](https://nf-co.re/demo/dev/docs/usage/) describes the required `--input` as a comma-separated file (`.csv`).
 The `.csv` file must contain 3 columns with the headers `sample`, `fastq_1`, and `fastq_2`.

-The samplesheet file may consist of both single- and paired-end data and may look something like the one below.
+The samplesheet file may consist of both single- and paired-end data and may look something like the one below:

 ```csv title="samplesheet.csv" linenums="1"
 sample,fastq_1,fastq_2